-These graphs show that the Company's risk profile remains constant; for both 2022 and 2021, the risk with the highest impact was Non-Life Underwriting risk, which accounts for 43.19% of the total SCR (41.36% in 2021), followed by Market risk, which accounts for 31.71% of the total SCR (33.47% in 2021).
+These graphs show that the Company's risk profile remains constant; for both 2023 and 2022, the risk with the highest impact was Non-Life Underwriting risk, which accounts for 43.20% of the total SCR (43.19% in 2022), followed by Market risk, which accounts for 32.64% of the total SCR (31.71% in 2022).

-The Company does not apply adjustment for loss absorbency of deferred taxes in 2022 and 2021due to the Company's adaptation to the temporary limits of recoverability approved in the Delegated Regulation 2019/981.
+The Company does not apply adjustment for loss absorbency of deferred taxes in 2023 and 2022 due to the Company's adaptation to the temporary limits of recoverability approved in the Delegated Regulation 2019/981.

-With regard to the measures used to assess the main risks within the Company, there were no significant risks in 2022.
+With regard to the measures used to assess the main risks within the Company, there were no significant risks in 2023.

 Other significant risks to which the Company is exposed are considered in Section C.6.
-A new material risk included in this section is represented by the climate change.